Honda Clone, Chinese Knock-Off, Not Anymore.

-Briggs & Stratton Snow Series: An American Company that contracts out their snow blower engine manufacturing to plants in China.
+Briggs & Stratton Snow Series: B&S contracts out their snow blower engine manufacturing to plants in China.
 According to the Briggs & Stratton website the following engines are NOT made in the U.S.A.
 800, 900, 1150, 2100 Snow Series™ Source: Briggs & Stratton Engine Manufacturing Locations.
 I don’t know the names of the companies in China that B&S uses.
-B&S engineers their motors here in the U.S. and has the engines made by specific manufacturing plants.
-The horizontal shaft engines have the same reliability as all B&S engines are known for.
+B&S engineers their motors here in the U.S. and has the engines made by specific manufacturing methods.
+The horizontal shaft engines have the same reliability B&S engines are known for.
 All B&S motors have a B&S label somewhere on them.
-B&S snow engines that are made in the USA have the “made in USA” sticker on them.
+B&S that are made in the USA have the “made in USA” sticker on them.

 Parts for these engines are readily available through Briggs & Stratton and their nationwide network of dealers.
 One item you should be aware of: Briggs does their own warranty work.
 Don’t be surprised if you purchase a name brand snow blower from a retail store, go to the snow blower’s dealer network for repairs and are told you have to go to Briggs & Stratton for authorization to get the engine repaired.
 B&S snow engines are warrantied by B&S, not the snow blower manufacturer it is mounted on.
 Simplicity, Snapper and Briggs & Stratton snow blowers use B&S engines exclusively.
-Ariens Polar Force engines are B&S. Toro and other brands also use B&S motors.
+Ariens Polar Force engines are made by B&S. Other brands also use B&S motors on various models.